aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/aspose-cells-or-other-solutions/why-not-apache-poi/features-missing/working-with-worksheets-using-aspose-cells/set-worksheet-tab-color-in-aspose-cells/_index.md

 ---

 ## **Aspose.Cells - Set Worksheet Tab Color**
-Aspose.Cells allows you to change the color of individual worksheet tabs to make them prominent from the rest.
+Aspose.Cells allows you to change the color of individual worksheet tabs to make them prominent **compared to** the rest.
 For example, you can make Expenses red, Sales green, Assets blue, etc.
 #### **Setting Worksheet Tab Color with Microsoft Excel**
-1. Right-click a tab in the tab-sheet at the bottom of the current worksheet.
+1. Right‑click a tab in the tab‑sheet at the bottom of the current worksheet.
-1. Select **Tab color**.
+2. Select **Tab Color**.
-1. Select a color from the palette.
+3. Select a color from the palette.
-1. Click **OK**.
+4. Click **OK**.

 **Java**

 {{< highlight java >}}

- //Instantiate a new Workbook
+ // Instantiate a new workbook
 Workbook workbook = new Workbook(dataPath + "workbook.xls");

-//Get the first worksheet in the book
+// Get the first worksheet in the book
 Worksheet worksheet = workbook.getWorksheets().get(0);

-//Set the tab color
+// Set the tab color
 worksheet.setTabColor(Color.getRed());

-//Save the Excel file
+// Save the Excel file
 workbook.save(dataPath + "AsposeColoredTab_Out.xls");

 {{< /highlight >}}